 The Saatchi gallery is revered for its ability to introduce almost unknown artists into the public eye; the careers of Damien Hirst and Tracy Emin were launched from the exposure Saatchi gave them and the gallery boasts the largest private collection of artwork in the world.

-Over the years the gallery has retained it’s success but has never gained a larger public audience, partly down to not having a consistent brand attached to it; a disjointed mix of different logos and related imagery from the various outlets: Saatchi Online, Gallery Art & Music Magazine has diluted the potential of the Saatchi name.
+Over the years the gallery has retained it’s success but has never gained a larger public audience, partly down to not having a consistent brand attached to it; a disjointed mix of different logos and related imagery from the various outlets (in-gallery, online and magazine) has diluted the potential of the Saatchi name.

-I carried the concept of the cutting-edge nature of the institution into the visual space.
-The Saatchi gallery is known for it’s sometimes controversial art and confidence, which I hinted at in the logo by introducing 45° angles that give a suggestion of menace.
+I carried the concept of the institution’s cutting-edge reputation into reality.
+The Saatchi gallery is known for it’s sometimes controversial art and confidence, which I hinted at in the logo by introducing sharp 45° angles which give a suggestion of brash menace.

-I wanted to re-imagine the brand for a modern audience, which would comfortably extend across digital and print platforms, from the responsive website to promotional items such as posters and banners, as well as magazines that I wanted to be in the format of newspapers to reflect the cutting edge, newsworthy art being displayed within the gallery.
+I wanted to re-imagine the brand to project a more modern image which could comfortably extend across digital and print platforms, from the responsive website to promotional items such as posters and banners, as well as magazines that I chose to be in the format of newspapers to reflect the cutting edge, newsworthy art being displayed within the gallery.